The first known use of Chaigne as a surname occurred in the Forez

-Forez region.
-Chaigne was a name for a person who lived in Forez.
+region of France.
+Chaigne was originally a name for a person who lived in Forez.

 Early Origins of the Chaigne family